gitbucket/gitbucket/README.md

 - Make sure check whether there is a same question or request in the past.
 - When raise a new issue, write subject in **English** at least.
 - We can also support in Japaneses other than English at [gitter room for Japanese](https://gitter.im/gitbucket/gitbucket_ja).
-- First priority of GitBucket is easy installation and reproduce GitHub behavior, so we might reject if your request is against it.
+- First priority of GitBucket is easy installation and API compatibility with GitHub, so we might reject if your request is against it.

 Release Notes
 --------